truth table: Binary Operations 2

 REFACTOR: make it better

-• I add the second case - when the first input is True and the second input is False, to test_binary.py
+• I add an assertion for the second case, which is when the first input is True and the second input is False, to test_binary.py

 63 def test_negate_first(self):